Bicycles

 Vehicles not allowed on public roads

-Certain vehicles that resemble mopeds, scooters or motorcycles and are sold as electric bicycles are not allowed on public roads, bikeways or sidewalks.
-They do not bear a certification mark indicating that they comply with Canada Motor Vehicle Safety Standards (CMVSS).
-This restriction does not apply to e-scooters or other motorized personal mobility devices.
+These vehicles do not bear a certification mark indicating that they comply with Canada Motor Vehicle Safety Standards (CMVSS).
+This restriction does not apply to electric scooters or other motorized personal mobility devices.

 These vehicles pose a safety risk to other road users because of their considerable weight and the speeds they can reach.
 They are already banned from sale in Québec and from being imported new to the province, because they don’t meet current safety standards.